Aegarain/bookbot/README.md

 # bookbot

-Doing this project for boot.dev
+I'm doing this project for boot.dev